pivotal-cf/docs-pks/interruptions.hbs.md

 ---

-This topic describes events in the lifecycle of a Kubernetes cluster deployed by VMware Tanzu Kubernetes Grid Integrated Edition that can cause temporary service interruptions.
+This topic describes events in the lifecycle of a Kubernetes cluster deployed by {{  vars.product_full }} that can cause temporary service interruptions.

 ## <a id='service-update'></a>Stemcell or Service Update